isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 README
 ######

-The Google BigQuery tables mirror the files shared by the PanCancer Atlas initiative on the `GDC <https://gdc.cancer.gov/about-data/publications/pancanatlas>`_.
+The Google BigQuery tables (`here <https://bigquery.cloud.google.com/queries/pancancer-atlas>`_) mirror the files shared by the PanCancer Atlas initiative on the `GDC <https://gdc.cancer.gov/about-data/publications/pancanatlas>`_.

 For examples of usage, see `our blog <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/QueryOfTheMonthClub.html>`_.